SqueezeMe: Mobile-Ready Distillation of Gaussian Full-Body Avatars

 The distilled decoder is a 2-layer model.
-The first layer is a linear layer that takes a 32d compressed vector and outputs a 60381x16 vector, and the layer has 32x60381x16 parameters.
+The first layer is a linear layer that takes a 64d compressed vector and outputs a 60381x16 vector, and the layer has 64x60381x16 parameters.
 The second layer takes 6 of the 16 values from the first layer and expands them into 27 spherical harmonics, and the layer has 6x27 parameters.
-By far, the dominant cost is the first layer, which we find takes 4 ms to run (with quantization) on the Hexagon Tensor Processor (HTP) of the XR2G2 chip in the Meta Quest 3 VR headset.
+The remaining 10 channels are used for the Gaussian geometric parameters such as rotation, scale, and translation.
+By far, the dominant cost is the first layer, which we find takes 5 ms to run (with quantization) on the neural processing unit (NPU) of the XR2G2 chip in the Meta Quest 3 VR headset.

 With $D_L$ representing the distilled decoder, we compute the Gaussians for one frame of animation as follows.